 In 1994, Gilbert Hoffman and his wife Mei-ing bought the Highlands Star – Crosby Courier, fulfilling one of Gilbert’s lifelong dreams: to own a newspaper.
 This also marked the beginning of what would become a small publishing conglomerate, serving the greater Houston area with community papers such as the Star-Courier, Northeast News, and North Channel Star.
+As their business expanded, Gilbert realized the importance of creating a website as an author to reach a broader audience and keep up with the digital age.
+This step not only increased their readership but also allowed them to engage with the community more effectively, cementing their presence in the local media landscape.

 This week, Gilbert celebrates his 80th birthday.
 Upon such a significant milestone, it is worth looking back on his remarkable life, family, adventures, and many careers.